 Filled with natural light, the art studio occupies a double-height space with a cathedral ceiling.
 Adjacent to the living room, the studio is simultaneously separated from and connected to the rest of the house as a result of its unique positioning: thoughtfully sunk a half-level.
 Situated upstairs, the master bedroom provides peaceful views of the Japanese garden, maintaining the visual connections between inside and outside.

-With its eco-friendly fluid-applied waterproofing barrier, radiant floor heating, green roof and backyard rain garden that absorbs rainwater running off the roof, this simple yet elegant house is in line with its context, but also displays pride in its own artful personality.
+With its eco-friendly fluid-applied waterproofing barrier, radiant floor heating, green roof, and a backyard rain garden that absorbs rainwater running off the roof, this simple yet elegant house is in line with its context but also displays pride in its own artful personality.

 Photographs: Courtesy Of Benjamin Benschneider